-• Thanks to recommendations made by ELMA Philanthropies at a 3-day conference in Johannesburg, TTL has implemented several income-generating activities to help sustain our program.
-We trained us on the benefit of utilizing social media to raise money, and set up our very own online fundraising platform.
+TTL has implemented several income-generating activities to help sustain our program.
+We received training by an anonymous donor on the benefit of utilizing social media to raise money and on how to set up our very own online fundraising platform.
 See here: